tekore/HomeOps/auto-install/README.md

 ## Prerequisites
 - You have a USB of atleast 8GB in size
-- A Linux host you can plug the formentioned USB into (Commands may vary slightly if not Ubuntu 24.04)
+- A Linux host you can use to create the USB (Commands may vary slightly if not Ubuntu 24.04)

 ## How-To
 1. Add the repo for the 'proxmox-auto-install-assistant' tool (if applicable)